Zhichen6/zhichen6.github.io/_pages/about.md

 **Dr. Zhichen Liu** received her Ph.D. in Civil Engineering from the University of Michigan, where she was advised by [Prof. Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/).
 She also earned a dual Master’s degree in Industrial and Operations Engineering from the University of Michigan.

-Dr. Liu has published as first author in leading journals including *Transportation Science* and *Transportation Research Part C*, and previously served as a Visiting Scientist at General Motors.
+Dr. Liu has published as first author in leading journals including *Transportation Science*, and previously served as a Visiting Scientist at General Motors.
 Dr. Liu is a recipient of the Rackham Predoctoral Fellowship and was honored as the sole global awardee of the prestigious **Helene M. Overly Memorial Scholarship (2025)** by the WTS International Foundation for her contributions to research and community service.
 She also serves as a reviewer for *Transportation Science*, *Transportation Research Part B/C/E*, *IEEE Transactions on Intelligent Transportation Systems*, *IEEE Transactions on Control Systems Technology*, *Transportation Research Record*, and other leading journals in the field.

 ### Professional Experience

-- Incoming Assistant Professor (Tenure-Track), Department of Civil Engineering, Stony Brook University (Starting September 2025)
+- Assistant Professor (Tenure-Track), Department of Civil Engineering, Stony Brook University (September 2025 - present)
 - Visiting Scientist, General Motors, Warren, MI (July–November 2023)
 - Research Assistant, NYU Shanghai, Civil Engineering (August 2020 – May 2021)